x64dot/NimReverseShell/README.md

 # Reverse Shell in Nim

-Simple reverse shell written in Nim, to provide a basic shell access.
+Simple reverse shell written in Nim, to provide a basic shell access and an optional anti forensic procedure.

 # Disclaimer